Ahmed III: Accession

 The Edirne succession occurred between 19 August to 23 August.
 Under Mustafa, Istanbul had been out of control for a long time.
 As arrests and executions mounted, theft and robbery incidents became common.
 The people were dissatisfied with the poor governing of the Empire.
 Mustafa was deposed by the Janissaries and Ahmed, who succeeded him to the throne on 22 August 1703.
 The first Friday salute was held in Bayezid Mosque.

 Fındıklılı Mehmed Ağa welcomed the new sultan at the Harem gate on the Hasoda side, entered the arm, brought him to the Cardigan-i Saadet Department and placed them on the throne, and were among the first to pay tribute to him.

 As part of the fief system, Ahmed reorganized the land law in 1705.
 Bringing order to land ownership reduced the crime wave and brought peace to the troubled Empire.
-Due to his ardent support of the new laws, Ahmed was given the title 'law-giver', a title given to only three sultans earlier, Bayezid II (r.1481-1512), Selim I (r.1512-1520) and Suleyman the Magnificent (r.1520-1566).
+Due to his ardent support of the new laws, Ahmed was given the title 'law-giver', a title given to only three sultans earlier, Bayezid II (r.
+1481–1512), Selim I (r.
+1512–1520) and Suleiman I (r.
+1520–1566).
 In the first three years of his reign, Ahmed appointed four separate Grand Viziers.
-However, the government only gained stability after the appointment of Çorlulu Ali Pasha in May 1706.
+However, the government only gained some stability after the appointment of Çorlulu Ali Pasha in May 1706.

-Russo-Turkish War of 1710–11
+Russo-Turkish War of 1710–1711

 Ahmed III cultivated good relations with France, doubtless in view of Russia's menacing attitude.
 He afforded refuge in Ottoman territory to Charles XII of Sweden (1682–1718) after the Swedish defeat at the hands of Peter I of Russia (1672–1725) in the Battle of Poltava of 1709.
 In 1710 Charles XII convinced Sultan Ahmed III to declare war against Russia, and the Ottoman forces under Baltacı Mehmet Pasha won a major victory at the Battle of Prut.
 In the aftermath, Russia returned Azov back to the Ottomans, agreed to demolish the fortress of Taganrog and others in the area, and to stop interfering in the affairs of the Polish–Lithuanian Commonwealth.

 Forced against his will into war with Russia, Ahmed III came nearer than any Ottoman sovereign before or since to breaking the power of his northern rival, whose armies his grand vizier Nevşehirli Damat İbrahim Pasha succeeded in completely surrounding at the Pruth River Campaign in 1711.
 The subsequent Ottoman victories against Russia enabled the Ottoman Empire to advance to Moscow, had the Sultan wished.
 However, this was halted as a report reached Istanbul that the Safavids were invading the Ottoman Empire, causing a period of panic, turning the Sultan's attention away from Russia.